Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management

 where $\mathbf{B}'$ denotes the erroneous bus admittance matrix derived from the falsified topology, while $\mathbf{B}$ represents the actual system admittance matrix.

 \textbf{Operational Consequences:} The OPF module subsequently operates on this corrupted network model as Eq.~(\ref{attack2B_opf}):

 where the power balance equations employ the incorrect admittance matrix $\mathbf{B}'$, considering the generation ($\mathbf{P}$) and demand ($\mathbf{D}$) vectors as well as the bus voltage phase angle ($\boldsymbol{\theta}$) leading to inefficient or destabilizing dispatch decisions based on a misrepresented network topology. \paragraph{Implementation on GPT} Please note that this response box is a result of GPT based on an AD report of the post-SE PF results and data with manipulated topology attacks, based on Eqs.~(\ref{post-se-outputs1})--(\ref{wrong-topology1}).
-Two Excel files were generated including the post-SE PF and manipulated topology and uploaded as inputs in the GPT. \begin{responsebox} \textbf{\underline {Scenario \#2B (GenAI-based AD)}} \textit{Scenario \#2B vs. Baseline (i.e., Post-SE Data)}
+Two Excel files were generated including the post-SE PF and manipulated topology and uploaded as inputs in the GPT. \begin{responsebox}